 Take care not to put peace lilies in direct sunlight; rather, an east-facing window will provide sufficient indirect sunlight.
-Also, be sure to expose your peace lily to enough light.
-While they are tolerant of low light, too little light will prevent your peace lily from flowering.
+Also, be sure to expose your plant to enough light.
+While they are tolerant of low light, too little light will prevent them from flowering.

-Bright light that avoids the direct intensity of noontime sunlight rays is the best light condition for your peace lily.
-If exposed to too much direct sunlight, your peace lily’s leaves can suffer from scorching and die.
+Bright, filtered light that avoids the intensity of noontime sunlight rays is the best light condition for your peace lily.
+If exposed to too much direct sunlight, their leaves can suffer from scorching and die.